reubenvanammers/reubenvanammers.github.io/docs/_posts/2019-09-07-enumerative-advantage.markdown

 # Math
 To solve this we are going to use some relatively simple combinatorics in order to get an analytic value.
-First, we will define what we want mathematicaly.
+First, we will define what we want mathematically.
 After this, we will attempt to find recurrence relations (a common trick for many combinatorics problems) in order to ultimately find a solution.

 To do this, we calculate the expected value of possible rolls $ \bar{d_e}(n,k)$ for n dice of k sides: